The How and Why of the Prostate Cancer Survivorship Essentials Framework

 The Framework in Use

-The world’s first use of the Prostate Cancer Survivorship Essentials Framework in a patient care resource was in 2020, when a new edition of the evidence-based low-intensity mental health intervention Facing the Tiger was released.
-A new chapter outlines what the framework means to men, their partners and their health care team.
+The world’s first use of the Framework in a patient care resource was in 2020, when the new edition of Facing the Tiger was released with a new chapter outlining what the framework means to men, their partners and their health care team.
 It shows how a focus on personal agency contributes to a better quality of life in survivorship.

 The Future